msjones3/labs/README.md

 # print each error on one line
 Instead of printing an ugly list, loop through the errors and print individually.
+I have set a variable called `errors` to the output of the evluateErrors function for myForm.
+Write a 'for loop' that prints each error on one line.

 {% spoiler "Hint" %}
 The errors are saved in a variable called 'errors'